Mark Andrews Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Matchup vs. Minnesota

-- The Vikings are conceding 269.1 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- This week Andrews will face the NFL's 18th-ranked pass defense (269.1 yards allowed per game).

-- The Vikings have allowed nine touchdowns through the air (1.3 per game).
-They are second in the NFL in that category.
+- The Vikings have given up nine passing TDs this season (1.3 per game), ranking them second among NFL defenses.

 Recent Performances

-- Andrews put together a 48-yard performance against the Bengals in Week 7 on three catches (16 yards per catch) while being targeted seven times.
+- Against the Bengals in Week 7, Andrews was targeted seven times and picked up 48 yards on three receptions.

-- During his last three games, Andrews has racked up 87.7 yards per game with three touchdowns, hauling in 19 passes on 26 targets.
+- Over his last three outings, Andrews has totaled 263 yards on 19 receptions with three touchdowns, averaging 87.7 yards per game, on 26 targets.

 Andrews' Baltimore Teammates